 These Bye-laws are designed to protect the public and to enable us to deliver our aim of creating a green, environmentally friendly burial park in a new woodland setting where wildflowers, birds and animals can thrive in harmony with each other.

 We manage our burials to protect the environment.
 Single and Side by Side plots are available in all of our five glades.
-Double Depth Grave Spaces are available in specified areas.
-All burials are arranged through Funeral Directors and we ask that coffins are made of Natural Wood, Willow, Bamboo, Seagrass or Cardboard.
+Double Depth Grave Spaces are available in our Aspen Glade.
+All burials are arranged through Funeral Directors and we ask that coffins are made of Natural Wood (not veneered), Willow, Bamboo, Seagrass or Cardboard.
 Please make sure there are no metal handles or attachments and only bio-degradable liners are used.
 We do not allow embalming.
 Ceremonies at the Graveside are welcome as long as they are conducted in ways that respect the dignity of the park and the nature of our woodland setting.
 Floral tributes will be left on the grave for a period of time whilst still in bloom.
 After this time any oasis block, wire or plastic holders will be removed.

 Up to four sets of ashes may be interred in our ashes plots and our staff can arrange all aspects of this service independently of Funeral Directors.
 We accept crematorium bio-boxes and natural materials such as Bamboo, Willow, Sea Grass, Cardboard and natural wood.

 The scattering of ashes can be arranged in one of two designated areas, these being consecrated or un-consecrated ground.

 We offer a Memorial Garden for families who have loved ones buried or scattered elsewhere, allowing you to have a special place to come and remember those who are no longer with us.
 Each plaque laid in the memorial garden is for an initial fifty year dedication period.
 After this time families are free to relinquish their space or renew it for a further period of time.